Nirav-TecEX/RulesEngineTests/README.md

 - [ ] Add code coverage
 - [ ] Integrate with local RulesEngine
 - [ ] Integrate with any locally run RulesEngine
+- [ ] Add scheduler to update the local excel files

 <p align="right">(<a href="#top">back to top</a>)</p>